cvut/javascript/README.md

 ## Array Literals

 Instantiate using the square bracketed notation `[]`.
-If you have to declare a fixed-dimension array for performance reasons then it's fine to use the `new Array(length)` notation instead.
+If you have to declare a fixed-dimension array for performance reasons then it’s fine to use the `new Array(length)` notation instead.

-It's about time you master array manipulation!
+It’s about time you master array manipulation!
 [Learn about the basics][24].
-It's way easier than you might think.
+It’s way easier than you might think.

 - [`.forEach`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)
 - [`.slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice)